Yashvvv/Explainable-AI/README.md

 The server will run on http://localhost:5005.

 Access the Website
 Open index.html in your browser to access the frontend.
-If a framework like React or Vue.js is used, serve the frontend using npm start or a similar command.